-At the PRU we have worked hard to ensure that our pupils do not miss out on their learning opportunities during the covid pandemic by putting in place a package of remote learning support for individual pupils, accompanied by regular contact from PRU staff in recognition of the unique needs of the pupils we support.
+As we continue to learn to live with covid 19, the Primary PRU has in place a package of remote learning support for individual pupils to ensure that they do not miss out on learning opportunities.
+This package recognises the unique needs of our pupils and includes other support from PRU staff as appropriate.
 The PRU also works with parents, carers and mainstream schools (where a pupil is dual-registered) so that a coherent approach to learning is in place.

 - Phonics / spellings